| | |

 DIY Outdoor Table: What to do with Leftover Composite Decking?

-Did you just build a composite deck?
-Learn how to build a large DIY outdoor patio dining table out of Trex decking.
-We love that this outdoor DIY project used some materials we already had.
+Did you recently build a composite deck?
+Use your leftover Trex decking boards to build a large DIY outdoor patio dining table.
+The best part about this DIY project was that it used some materials we already had.

 gray composite decking pile on top of deck being built with arrow pointing to gray composite decking outdoor table.